This post may contain affiliate links. Please read my disclosure policy.

 - Cook them in the oil for about 4-5 minutes per side until they form a golden brown crust and are cooked through.

-- Serve turkey burgers on wheat buns (or wrapped in lettuce for a low carb option) and top with tzatziki, lettuce, red onion, tomato and feta.
+- Serve turkey burgers on wheat buns (or wrapped in lettuce for a low carb option) and top with yogurt sauce, lettuce, red onion, tomato and feta.

 Keywords: turkey burgers, feta burgers, Mediterranean burgers, Greek burgers